hekmatnajafi/mars-rover/README.md

 ## Testing
-You can test the project output by running the test file which is inside ```/stc/test/java/com/example directory After opening the file, there are 4 methods/functions to test every action of of the project, please pass the needed test cases to the method and the the result.
+You can test the project output by running the test file which is inside ```/stc/test/java/com/example``` directory.
+After opening the file, there are 4 methods/functions to test every action of of the project, please pass the needed test cases to the method and get the the result.

-# There are two ways to run the tests:
+### There are two ways to run the tests:
 1. The IDE will create the ```Run Test | Debug Test``` buttons on the top of every test functions which you can just click and run it
 2. On the left side nav of IDE, you can click on ```Test``` icon (added by extension pack) and run the specific test you want or just run all the tests at once